 Introduction

 When implementing solutions, it's not uncommon to encounter requirements that go beyond our software's current configuration capabilities.
 These issues can arise at any project stage, including scoping, configuration, QA testing, and user acceptance testing.
-Following a clear process helps balance our clients' needs with project timelines and outcomes.
+Following a clear process helps balance the needs of our customers with project timelines and outcomes.

 Let's see how we can identify functionality gaps in the system and consider practical ways to address them.